- Best corner TV mount

 - An affordable TV mount.

-- Works for single wood stud, masonry, or concrete wall.
+- Works for single wood studs, masonry, or concrete wall.

 - Designed for closer VESA patterns from 100x100mm to 400x400mm.

-- The arm doesn’t extend as far out as some of the premium TV mounts.
+- The arm doesn’t extend as far out as some of the premium television mounts.

 #6 Most seamless